 When applying for DPIIT recognition, startups often make mistakes that lead to rejection or delays.
 Here are some common challenges and tips to avoid them:

-- Incomplete or Incorrect Documentation: Startups often submit incomplete or incorrect documentation, causing the application to be rejected.
+- Incomplete or Incorrect Documentation: Startups sometimes submit incomplete or incorrect documents, causing rejection.
 To avoid this, carefully review all Documents Required for Startup India Registration and ensure you provide all necessary documents.

 - Eligibility Criteria Not Met: Many startups fail to meet the criteria, such as being under 10 years old or having a turnover of less than ₹100 crore.
 To avoid this, ensure your business qualifies for Startup India benefits by checking the age and revenue limits.

-By addressing these common mistakes, you can successfully unlock the startup benefits available under the Startup India scheme, such as tax exemptions, funding access, and more.
+By avoiding these mistakes, you can successfully unlock the benefits of Startup India, such as tax exemptions and funding access.

 DPIIT recognition is an official recognition granted to startups by the Department for Promotion of Industry and Internal Trade (DPIIT).
 It unlocks several Startup India benefits, including tax exemptions, funding support, simplified compliance, and access to government schemes.
 This recognition is essential for availing the various benefits available to startup companies in India.